charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 A **Scatter plot matrix** combines the small multiple strategy with the classic scatterplot; abbreviated SPLOM, it displays relationships between every pair of variables.

 In the context of multi-objective optimization, to understand trade-offs and synergies between several objectives under many scenarios, scatterplots are a great option.
-The commonly used **trade-off curve** is a scatterplot displaying objective scores, with each an axis per objective, and a datapoint per scenario.
+The commonly used **trade-off curve** is a scatterplot displaying objective scores, with an axis per objective, and a datapoint per scenario.
 A third objective can be displayed by adding a colorscale or size-scale.
 Also, 3D scatterplots are often used for up to four objectives (e.g in figure \ref{fig:hadka} or the VIDEO software [@Kollat_Video]).
 Over 4 objectives, small multiples of trade-off curves are very relevant.

-*bpb NEED EXAMPLE OF SMALL MULTIPLE SCATTERPLOTS TRADE OFFS CURVES (I asked Dave you mentioned in the survey he uses this)*
+*bpb NEED EXAMPLE OF SMALL MULTIPLE SCATTERPLOTS TRADE OFFS CURVES ?
+And also some of your scatterplots where same-budgets are linked and there's a color code ?*
+Tradeoff curves examples see also figure \ref{fig:Peter}.

+![Several options to display multiple vairable with scatteplots: (a) Two axis scatterplot [@Sadrian], (b) Shape-coded scatterplot (examples..?)  ](../images/todo_img.png)

 ###Parallel coordinates plot *bpb is this section better now?*